 Automatic item updates isn’t a replacement for your feeds or for regular updates of your product data.
 It is designed to fix temporary problems with your price and availability accuracy for a small percentage of your products.
 You should continue to provide accurate product data frequently as we will not be able to cover all of your products with automatic item updates.

 About advanced data extractors

 Advanced extractors are able to find price and availability information on a product’s landing page.
-They use a combination of statistical models and machine learning to detect and extract product data from your website independent structured data markup.
+They use a combination of statistical models and machine learning to detect and extract product data from your website independent of structured data markup.
 These extractors work in addition to schema.org structured data markup and using schema.org markup is still recommended for retailers.

-included_destination and a
+[included_destination] attribute and a link

 Similarly, if both

 Buy_on_Google_listings are listed as values for the included destination

 [included_destination] attribute for any of your products and a significant difference is found between the feed price and the price on the landing page that was submitted using the link

 [link] attribute, the price will not be automatically updated and the products will be disapproved for Shopping ads due to price mismatch.
 The products will, however, still be eligible to sell on Buy on Google at the original feed price.

 [sell_on_google_price]attribute is not subject to automatic item updates and should be used if the price for Buy on Google differs from the one on the product landing page provided.
 Learn more about the price for Buy on Google